hughharford/smr/README.md

 - Document here the project: smr
 - Description: Le Wagon Python Data Science final project: uses a neural network to classify roofs based on the post code you supply.
-- Data Source: Training data source:
+               This sister repo is for database recording of post-code search and their results.
-- Type of analysis:
+- Data Source: Training data source is the [INRIA](https://project.inria.fr/aerialimagelabeling/) 405 sq km labelled data

-Please document the project the better you can.
+- Type of analysis: U-Net neural-network, using VGG-16 transfer learning

-# Install & run
+# Install
 Go to `git@github.com:hughharford/smr.git` to see the project

 Install virtualenv if you don't have it already